jakekosowsky/election-forecasting/README.md

 ## Interpretation

 The central idea is not to treat early vote totals as representative of the whole electorate.
-It asks which kinds of precincts have reported, learns the size and direction of their change, and applies that signal only to genuinely comparable places.
+The model asks which kinds of precincts have reported, measures how their results compare with historical expectations, and applies that signal only to genuinely comparable places.
+The simulation demonstrates that partial returns can predict the eventual outcome well before every precinct has reported.

 ## Tools